 Can the RF meter measure Ham Radio antenna transmissions?
 Not most ham radio transmissions, since they are usually below the 150 MHz frequency which is the lowest frequency measured by this meter.

 Is there an easy way to reduce RF exposure?
 You can use an earbud for most mobile phone conversations.
-You can check your house using this RF meter, and if only the green lights are lighting up on it, and you don't live near any TV or radio transmitter towers, then you probably have very low RF exposure.
+You can check areas where you spend a lot of time in your house and school or workplace with this RF meter, and if those areas read below 10uW/m2 Average, and you don't live near any AM radio towers, then you should have very low RF exposure.